IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 #### 1:54.1.2.1 Resource Subscription [ITI-110]

-This transaction is used for a subscription request, by using a particular set of filters, or for a subscription update.
+This transaction is used for a `Subscription` request, by using a particular set of filters, or for a `Subscription` update.

 For more details see the detailed [[ITI-110] transaction description](ITI-110.html)

 #### 1:54.1.2.2 Resource Publish [ITI-111]

-This transaction delivers information from the Resource Notification Publisher to the Resource Notification Broker about an event that may have a subscription.
+This transaction delivers information from the Resource Notification Publisher to the Resource Notification Broker about an event that may have a `Subscription`.

 For more details see the detailed [[ITI-111] transaction description](ITI-111.html)

 #### 1:54.1.2.3 Resource Notify [ITI-112]

-This transaction is used for sending notifications to a Resource Notification Recipient related to a subscription.
+This transaction is used for sending notifications to a Resource Notification Recipient related to a `Subscription`.

 For more details see the detailed [[ITI-112] transaction description](ITI-112.html)

 #### 1:54.1.2.4 Resource Subscription Search [ITI-113]

-This transaction is used for searching existing Subscriptions Resource.
+This transaction is used for searching existing `Subscription` Resources.

 For more details see the detailed [[ITI-113] transaction description](ITI-113.html)

 #### 1:54.1.2.5 Resource SubscriptionTopic Search [ITI-114]

-This transaction is used for searching existing SubscriptionsTopic Resource.
+This transaction is used for searching existing `SubscriptionTopic` Resources.

 For more details see the detailed [[ITI-114] transaction description](ITI-114.html)

-<a name="actor-options"> </a>

 ## 1:54.2 Actor Options